power-unsealed/enpow/README.md

 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-informational?style=flat)](COPYRIGHT.md)

 EnPow is a procedural macro crate used to en**Pow**er user defined **En**ums with many methods usually known from the standard library's `Result<T, E>` and `Option<T>`.
 It can generate methods like `fn is_<variant>(&self) -> bool` or `fn unwrap_<variant>(self) -> <inner>`, supporting variants with named or unnamed fields (or none), as well as generics.
-See the `enpow` macro documentation for details on the specific methods supported.
+See the [`enpow` macro documentation](crate::enpow()) for details on the specific methods supported.

 Additionally, this crate allows to extract the data associated with each enum variant into separate structs, allowing for more compact code e.g. when designing an Abstract Syntax Tree.
-See the `extract` macro documentation for more details.
+See the [`extract` macro documentation](crate::extract()) for more details.

 It is also possible to combine both macros when keeping them in the right order: first `extract` and then `enpow`.
-Combining both macros avoids generating separate structs for `Ref` or `Mut` struct variants as further explained in the following use case.
+Combining both macros avoids generating separate structs for `Ref` or `Mut` struct variants as further explained in the following use case demonstration.
 Nevertheless, both macros can be used indenpendently from each other.

 # Installation